IbrahimHabra/Periodic-Per-Table/README.md

-# Peridic-Per-Table
+# Periodic-Per-Table
-Desktop application designed for those who are interested in chimstry for every element in the periodc table .
+Desktop application designed for those who are interested in chimstry for every element in the periodic table .